luizh-fgomes/luizh-fgomes/README.md

 ---

-## 🚀 Philosophy
+## 📚 Philosophy

-> _"Technology is not only about writing code — it's about creating solutions, learning continuously, and making an impact."_

----

-⭐ Always open to learning, collaborations, and new experiences
+> _"Technology changes every day,
+> but those who never stop learning will always be the ones building the future."_